Avi-Lezerovich/LezerPrint/docs/FAQ.md

 ### What can I do with LezerPrint?

 **Core Features:**
-- Upload and manage 3D model files (STL, G-code, OBJ, 3MF)
+- Upload and manage 3D files (STL and G-code; OBJ/3MF planned)
 - Start, pause, resume, and cancel print jobs
 - Real-time monitoring with temperature tracking
 - Live camera feeds for remote monitoring